 - Help you balance your thinking, so that you are not plagued by negative thoughts.

 - As you feel better, gradually introduce elements to your life that will protect you from becoming depressed again.

 Causes Of Depression

 Did you know that in Singapore, depression rate is very high?
-In fact, the country has one of the highest rate of depression in Asia?
+In fact, the country has one of the highest rates of depression in Asia.
 I often wish that depression will go away on its own, so the estimated 7% of us who are depressed will not have to suffer.
 Sadly, depression does not.
 When depression strikes, it has a strong grip on you.
-Symptoms of depression can worsen over time, and some people may start to have suicidal thoughts.
+Symptoms of depression can worsen over time, and those who do not seek help may start to have suicidal thoughts.

-Depression can be caused by your body or your circumstances, or a mixture of both.
-At times, Depression is triggered by a specific event, other times it seems like there’s no rhyme or reason behind your feelings, thoughts, and symptoms.
+Depression can be caused by your body or your circumstances—or a mixture of both.
+At times, depression is triggered by a specific event; other times, it seems like there’s no rhyme or reason behind your feelings, thoughts, and symptoms.
 Support from a professional is important because we know how to properly deal with symptoms like anxiety, extreme sadness, anger, and other inexplicable feelings.
 Depression can affect all types of people: children, men and women, and even senior citizens.